HEO-Systems/vikingcraft-docs/Information/rules.md

 6. **Bug Abusing** | Failing to report a bug while knowing about it.
 Or actively exploiting it is a punishable offense

 7. **Metagaming** | Using information not obtained during lore during active-hours by your character in roleplay / in-lore

+8. **Builds must be Viking-based** | Self Explanatory

+9. **Castles can't have more than 2 Gates**, Capital Castles can have 3 Gates

+10. **Siege Towers may not be over 25 blocks tall**, This also means your walls cant be over 25 blocks tall unless approved by Staff

 ## Character Rules
 Characters are who you play on the server, characters create stories